- Make/Cancel an Appointment

 Be sure that your reply is consistent with your original argument.
 If considering a counterargument changes your position, you will need to go back and revise your original argument accordingly.

 Audience is a very important consideration in argument.
+Take a look at our handout on audience.
 A lifetime of dealing with your family members has helped you figure out which arguments work best to persuade each of them.
 Maybe whining works with one parent, but the other will only accept cold, hard statistics.
 Your kid brother may listen only to the sound of money in his palm.
 It’s usually wise to think of your audience in an academic setting as someone who is perfectly smart but who doesn’t necessarily agree with you.
 You are not just expressing your opinion in an argument (“It’s true because I said so”), and in most cases your audience will know something about the subject at hand—so you will need sturdy proof.
 At the same time, do not think of your audience as clairvoyant.
 You have to come out and state both your claim and your evidence clearly.
 Do not assume that because the instructor knows the material, he or she understands what part of it you are using, what you think about it, and why you have taken the position you’ve chosen.

 Take notes either in the margins of your source (if you are using a photocopy or your own book) or on a separate sheet as you read.
 Put away that highlighter!
 Simply highlighting a text is good for memorizing the main ideas in that text—it does not encourage critical reading.
 Part of your goal as a reader should be to put the author’s ideas in your own words.
 Then you can stop thinking of these ideas as facts and start thinking of them as arguments.